unglud/dusker/README.md

 ### Authentication Setup
 Since we do not have access to native `Auth` and `Router` from Laravel, because we use it without Laravel we need to setup login functionality.
-In `.env` you should specify `LOGIN_ENDPOINT` -- path to you public directory where Dusker will copy file which will be accessible from browser.
+In `.env` you should specify `LOGIN_ENDPOINT` -- path to your public directory where Dusker will copy the file which will be accessible from a browser.
 By default its `http://example.com/_dusker/login.php`.
-Second `LOGIN_IMPLEMENTATION` -- path to your class, which utilise logick of your project allowing Authentication.
-You can use `/tests/LoginManagerExample.php` as example of how it should look.
+Second `LOGIN_IMPLEMENTATION` -- path to your class, which utilize logic of your project allowing Authentication.
+You can use `/tests/LoginManagerExample.php` as an example of how it should look.

 ## License